 - Social tennis.
 With four courts available, our maximum capacity will be 16 players for doubles and 8 players for singles.
 Round-robin play will rotate players in a pre-organized fashion that will enable as many participants to play with or against each other.
 This provides an excellent opportunity for players to become acquainted for future events such as team tennis, as well as social tennis outside organized activities.
 The larger the number of DC Tennis Directory players, the greater our chances for organizing activities targeted to specific skill levels.

 - Tennis ladders.
 Individuals sign up at the Service Desk for a small fee and their names are placed on a "ladder"—basically a vertical stand with clips or nails for each name.
 The ladder will last for a specified length of time, with players required to challenge or be challenged by one player per week.
-Players may challenge or be challenged by anyone within 2-3 spaces above or below.
+Players may challenge or be challenged by anyone within two positions above or below.
 If the challenger wins, he/she takes the spot of the player challenged.
 At the end of a specified period, those in first, second, and third place receive prizes and/or medals.

 - Team tennis.
 Teams of a specified size and composition compete in doubles and singles matches, with awards given to the first, second, and third place teams at the end of league play.
 Playoffs may also be included.